jmchanti/P4E_Stage3Grades/README.md

 1. Open `payCalculator.py`
 1. https://canvas.instructure.com/courses/3650963/assignments/25666007?module_item_id=55313386
-3. Note: complete the code inside the calculatePay section.
+3. Note: complete the code inside the calculateGrade section.
 Each line should be indented between the comments in that file.
 For example

 calculateGrade():
     all of the